-Under the Software Assurance programme, you have the right to install any new release of products covered in the agreement during the term of your coverage.
+• Under the Software Assurance programme, customers acquire the right to install any new release of products covered in the agreement during the term of their coverage.

 Session Cookie: Looks like: SESS636698fd811c0f0105518e7332ea5f41

 A unique session ID.
 This expires when you stop using the site

 Google Analytics: Looks like: _utma, _utmb, _utmc, _utmz

 Google Analytics cookies track when you accessed the site, how long you spent here, what you did, how you got here, and when you left.